microsoft/semantic-kernel/java/samples/sample-code/README.md

 ```

 ## Client Settings
-The tests search for the client settings in the following order:
+The samples search for the client settings in the following order:
 1. Properties file whose location is defined by the `CONF_PROPERTIES` property or environment variable.
 1. System properties defined on the command line.
 1. Environment variables.